Sentinel297/DPRTF-Dark-Psychic-Rituals-The-Following/README.md

 Quality Scaling: Reduced coma chance

-This ritual will transfer (Remove from the invoker and add to the target) the void touched hediff obtained within the anomaly DLC.
+This ritual will grant the void touched hediff to the target if the invoker is void touched themselves.

 <h2>Anom-Ally</h2>